guruswarupa/Dell-Optiplex-5050-MT-EFI/README.md

 5. **Sleep/Wake:** Sleep and wake functionality is implemented through SSDT-GPRW and proper power management configuration.

 6. **Updates:** When updating macOS, ensure your kexts are compatible with the new version.
-The current configuration supports up to macOS Sonoma.
+The current configuration supports macOS Ventura, Sonoma, and Sequoia.

 ## Installation Instructions